 But if you are using only the mouse and keyboard and still face crash issues then move to the next fix below.

-Fix 6.
+Fix 7.
 Increase virtual memory

 Here’s how you can do this:

-• On your keyboard, press the Windows logo key and type advanced system settings.
-Click View advanced system settings.
+- On your keyboard, press the Windows logo key and type advanced system settings.
+Click View Advanced System Settings.

-• Under the Performance section, click Settings
+- Under the Performance section, click Settings

-• In the pop-up window, navigate to the Advanced tab.
+- In the pop-up window, navigate to the Advanced tab.
 Under the Virtual Memory section, click Change.

-• Deselect the Automatically manage paging file size for all drives checkbox.
+- Select the Automatically manage paging file size for all drives checkbox.
 Then select Customize size.

-• Enter the Initial size and Maximum size according to the physical memory of your computer.
+- Enter the Initial size and Maximum size according to the physical memory of your computer.
 Microsoft recommends that virtual memory should be 1.5 to 3 times the size of physical memory.
 In my case, the physical memory (actual RAM) of my computer is 8 GB, so the Initial size for me here is 8 x 1024 x 1.5 = 12288 MB, and the Maximum size should be 8 x 1024 x 3 = 24576 MB.
 Once you’ve entered your size of virtual memory, click Set, then click OK to save the changes.

 Restart your computer.

-Fix 7.
-Reset the Copy of MFS (Microsoft Store Version)
+Fix 8.
+Reset the Copy of MFS

 This fix helps to resolve the issue and prevent crashes at the startup.